 HST has three academy coordinators and two school counselors.
 They are available to all students, teachers, and parents.
 They help with career and academic planning, student mentoring, student internships, and other school-related activities.
 The school counselors also provide personal counseling services related to individual student needs, materials on career pathways, specific occupations, college, and university selection, scholarship and financial aid are available in the counseling offices.
-Please visit the counseling webpage located on the school's website.
+Please visit the counseling webpage located on the school's website and/or their Counselor Canvas page.